abdullahbishara/steel-price-forecasting/DATA_REQUIREMENTS.md

 ---

-## 💼 DATA SOURCES & SUBSCRIPTIONS
+## DATA SOURCES & SUBSCRIPTIONS

-If Our organization doesn't have these data sources, here are recommendations:
+If our organization doesn't have these data sources, here are recommendations:

 ### Commercial Data Providers: